-Montreal will adopt a new bylaw that bans horse-drawn carriages within the city limits, The Globe and Mail reports.
+In June last year, Montreal, Canada, announced it would adopt a bylaw that bans horse-drawn carriages within the city limits, The Globe and Mail reported.
 The last day that carriages will be permitted is December 31, 2019.

 “Montreal is saying it’s time to move past the calèche industry,” said city councilor Craig Sauvé in an interview with The Globe and Mail.
 “When I see [the calèche horses] after a long time and they’re struggling and they don’t look particularly happy, I feel sorry for them.
 I say, ‘Is this where we are as a society?'”

-The new bylaw emerged amid growing concerns for animal welfare among Montreal residents.
-Horse-drawn carriages are considered cruel for a number of reasons.
+The bylaw emerged amid growing concerns for animal welfare.
 The animals are forced to pull heavy carriages for extended periods of time, often in extreme heat or cold.
-Horses forced to work in extreme temperatures often collapse from exhaustion.
+Horses forced to work in extreme temperatures can collapse from exhaustion.

-The bylaw was approved by the Montreal executive committee earlier this week and will be submitted to the city council later this month.
-It is just one of several new Montreal animal welfare laws brought forward by Mayor Valérie Plante.
-One proposal includes a breed-neutral approach to dog bites and dangerous dogs, shifting away from the city’s ban on pit bulls.
+The animal welfare-forward bylaw is one of several brought forward by Mayor Valérie Plante, who also proposed a breed-neutral approach to dog bites and dangerous dogs, shifting away from the city’s ban on pit bulls.

 Montreal will join the city of Barcelona in banning the practice of using horse-drawn carriages.